 Integration of Croatia into the aviation part of the EU ETS

-Operators of flights within Croatia and between Croatia and non-EEA countries will need to surrender emission allowances only for flights carried out from 1 January 2014 onwards.
+Operators of flights within Croatia and between Croatia and non-EEA countries need to surrender emission allowances only for flights carried out from 1 January 2014 onwards.
 Allowances for flights in 2014 will have to be surrendered by 30 April 2015.

 Monitoring and reporting of emissions from 1 July 2013

-From 1 July 2013, domestic flights within Croatia and flights between Croatia and non-EEA countries ('additional flights') are considered as flights to or from an EU aerodrome and their emissions need to be reported to the aircraft operator's competent authority as identified in the list of operators.
+Since 1 July 2013, domestic flights within Croatia and flights between Croatia and non-EEA countries ('additional flights') are considered as flights to or from an EU aerodrome and their emissions need to be reported to the aircraft operator's competent authority as identified in the list of operators.

 The monitoring and reporting templates reflect the extension of the EU ETS to Croatia.
 The specific monitoring and reporting templates to be used in relation to 2013 aviation emissions are available on this website.